medayoubammar/JAVA-EE-CRUD-App/README.md

 # JAVA-EE-CRUD-App
-Simple CRUD app by JAVA EE (interaction with ArrayList )
+Simple CRUD app by JAVA EE ( interaction with ArrayList not with DataBase )